plausible/docs/docs/metrics-definitions.md

 ## 404 Error Pages

 Automatically track the 404 error pages on your site.
-This feature is not enabled by default so you need to [follow these steps](error-pages-tracking-404.md) to enable it for sites where you want to track 404 error pages.
+This feature isn't enabled by default so you need to [follow these steps](error-pages-tracking-404.md) to enable it for sites where you want to track 404 error pages.

 ## Bounce Rate